Orbiter/anomic_ftp_server/readme.txt

 ---------------------------------------------------------------------------
 Please visit www.anomic.de for latest changes or new documentation.
 The AnomicFTPD FTP Server comes with ABSOLUTELY NO WARRANTY!
-This is free software, and you are welcome to redistribute it under certain conditions; see file gpl.txt for details.
+This is free software, licensed under the LGPL 2.1 and you are welcome to redistribute it under certain conditions;
+see file lgpl21.txt for details.
 ---------------------------------------------------------------------------

 This is a full-featured ftp server in java for almost any system architecture.

 The complete documentation can be found inside the 'Doc' subdirectory in this release.
-Start browsing the manual by opening the index.html file with our web browser.
+Start browsing the manual by opening the index.html file with your web browser.
 Please see the FAQ there if you have trouble accessing the ftp server.

 Startup of the FTP Server:

 - on Linux        : start ftpd.sh ("nohup ./ftpd.sh > /dev/null &")
 - on Windows      : double-click ftpd.bat
-- on Mac OS X     : double-click ftpd.command (alias possible!)
+- on Mac OS X     : double-click ftpd.command (alias is possible!)
 - on any other OS : set your classpath to the 'Classes' folder and execute ftpd.class, while your current system path must target the release directory to access the